ZufengW/comp30024-project-b/README.md

 # Watch Your Back
-A repo containing AI agents that can play the game
+A repo containing AI agents that can play the game "Watch Your Back".
+Also contains the referee to run the game.

 ## Set up
-`cd` to the folder where you want to clone this repo
+`cd` to the directory where you want to clone this repo
 ```bash
 git clone git@github.com:ZufengW/comp30024-project-b.git
 ```
-Download `referee.py` and put in the repo

 Run a game:
 ```bash